 Measuring the Impact and ROI of Generative AI

-Starting with Generative AI begins by asking an important question:
+Generative AI journey begins with asking an important question:

 How will generative AI contribute to business value?
 Generative AI provides new and disruptive opportunities to increase revenue, reduce costs, improve productivity, and better manage risk.
 Shortly, it will become a competitive advantage and differentiator.